 Finally, we give an example of how our harmonic analysis method enables us to explore deviations from GR by considering subluminal GW propagation speeds.
 For our harmonic analysis with 150 pulsars observed for 30 years, we find the constraints vary by multipole and range from $0.95c$ to $0.98c$, where $c$ is the speed of light.

 This paper is organized as follows.
-In Section~\ref{sec:background} we review how PTA timing data is modeled and define the angular power spectrum.
-In Section~\ref{sec:analysis-harmonic} we present our methods for performing a Bayesian harmonic analysis.
-We describe how we generate our mock PTA data and show our results in Section~\ref{sec:analysis}.
-We conclude in Section~\ref{sec:conclusions}.
+In Sec.~\ref{sec:background} we review how PTA timing data are modeled and define the angular power spectrum.
+In Sec.~\ref{sec:analysis-harmonic} we present our methods for performing a Bayesian harmonic analysis.
+We describe how we generate our mock PTA data and show our results in Sec.~\ref{sec:analysis}.
+We conclude in Sec.~\ref{sec:conclusions}.
 We also include various supplementary material.
-In Appendix~\ref{app:seeds} we demonstrate our results are not driven by numerical outliers when generating mock data by running analyses in which we vary the pseudorandom number generator seed.
+In Appendix~\ref{app:seeds} we demonstrate our results are not driven by numerical outliers when generating mock data by performing a realization study in which we vary the pseudorandom number generator seeds.
 In Appendix~\ref{app:savage-dickey} we show our method for calculating a Savage-Dickey Bayes factor as a measure of the evidence for each multipole in our model.
-In Appendix~\ref{app:corner} we provide corner plots showing the marginalized 1D and 2D posterior distributions for all SGWB model parameters of the harmonic analyses presented in Section~\ref{sec:analysis}.
+In Appendix~\ref{app:corner} we provide corner plots showing the marginalized 1D and 2D posterior distributions for all SGWB model parameters of the harmonic analyses presented in Sec.~\ref{sec:analysis}.